-What Can a Handyman Do in Chambersburg, Pennsylvania?
+What Can a Handyman Do Without a License in Chambersburg, Pennsylvania?

 In Pennsylvania, most “handyman”/remodeling work on 1–4 unit residential property is regulated through the PA Home Improvement Consumer Protection Act (HICPA): if you perform home improvement work above the small-job threshold, you generally must register as a Home Improvement Contractor (HIC) with the Attorney General.
 Pennsylvania does not issue a single statewide “general contractor license” for typical handyman work; trade licensure (electrical/plumbing/HVAC) is generally handled at the local (municipal) level and permits are enforced by local code offices.
 For Chambersburg (Franklin County), expect local permitting plus PA HIC registration for residential jobs over the threshold; commercial work and specialty trades can trigger additional local requirements.